coolcat1575/netwatcher/README.md

 This small script connects to your Unifi controller API and get all client data and verify MAC addresses with a simple text file.\
 If I need to add another trusted MAC address, you just add another line in the text file.\
 So far I keept it very small and basic (on purpose).. :-) \
 BTW.
-I'm not a coder by trade so don't expect to fancy features snd streamline codeing....\
+I'm not a coder by trade so don't expect to fancy features snd streamline coding....\

 ## Fetures:
 - Extract all known MAC addresses connected to your network managed by Unifi Network Server